Accudio/async-alpine/README.md

 ## Limitations and Todo

-- Limitation: nesting `lx-load` does not guarantee the order in which components load.
+- Limitation: nesting `ax-load` does not guarantee the order in which components load.
 This will likely make nested components that rely on each other inconsistent.
-- Todo: Support `data-x-` attributes and [custom prefixes](https://github.com/alpinejs/alpine/discussions/2042#discussioncomment-1304957)
+- Limitation: Does not support `data-x-` attributes and [custom prefixes](https://github.com/alpinejs/alpine/discussions/2042#discussioncomment-1304957)
-- Todo: Support `@` and `:` attributes
-- Todo: Allow for registering async components once instead of every instance
+- Limitation: `ax-load-src` has to be included on every instance, even if the component URL has already been specified.

 ## License and Credits